jonsamwell/flutter_gherkin/README.md

 Start a new terminal and navigate to the `test_driver` directory.

 Notice the `app_test.dart` expects a parameter.
-This is to ease the changing uri which will occur each time the tests are started.
-You can copy/paste the uri from the terminal window of the app under test as shown here.
+This is to ease the changing uri which will occur each time the app under test is started.
+If you use the `R` command, the `uri` does not change.

+You can copy the `uri` from the terminal window of the app under test.

 Run the command `dart app_test.dart <uri>`.
-As an example, the app under test has this line: 	`Connecting to service protocol: http://127.0.0.1:61658/RtsPT2zp_qs=/` you would copy `http://127.0.0.1:61658/RtsPT2zp_qs=/` and paste it as such:
+As an example, the app under test has this line:
+   `Connecting to service protocol: http://127.0.0.1:61658/RtsPT2zp_qs=/` so you would copy `http://127.0.0.1:61658/RtsPT2zp_qs=/` and paste it as such:

 `dart app_test.dart http://127.0.0.1:59862/luEyFXvK9Qc=/`.